Teaching kids to save their money is more of an art that a science. Here are some tips to help you succeed.

-This is when the delusion is broken and it begins to dawn on me that teaching kids how to save money isn’t as straight-forward as I had assumed or hoped.
+This is when the delusion was broken and it dawned on me that teaching kids how to save money isn’t as straight-forward as I had assumed or hoped.

 So I did some research and found a few articles suggesting kids need interest payments to keep them motivated – just like a savings account in a bank.
 Which makes sense – why not teach kids one of the benefits of saving money – that you can “magically” make more money over time by keeping it in a bank.

-But since savings accounts at banks charge so little that kids barely notice a difference, I decided it would be up to me to set up my own “bank”.
+But since savings accounts at banks charge so little that kids barely notice, I decided it would be up to me to set up my own “bank”.

 Clad with my trusty Excel, I built a spreadsheet for each girl using an extremely low daily interest rate – a daily rate would be easier to keep track of, I decided.
 Hands wiped clean, task done – right?